Todd: Rob, when you first came to Japan you said you did construction.

 Todd: How long does it take you to make a house?

-Rob: Our job would take around two to three weeks, with three guys, a team of three, we able to frame a house, shingle the roof, install the windows and the doors in less than three weeks.
+Rob: Our job would take around two to three weeks, with three guys, a team of three, we were able to frame a house, shingle the roof, install the windows and the doors in less than three weeks.

 Todd: Oh, wow.
 Now when you work, do you work with a Canadian crew or Japanese?